melaurent/melaurent.github.io/_posts/2017-01-28-spamattack.md

 This can be observed by looking at the size of the mempool, which represents the size of the unconfirmed transactions a node has to keep in memory.
-In januray 2017, the size of the mempool started to grow very fast, and people started to speculate why.
+In january 2017, the size of the mempool started to grow very fast, and people started to speculate why.

 The first reason could be that the network was victim of a spam attack.